mattiLeBlanc/xml2pot/README.md

 # grunt-xml2pot

-> Convert your XML files with key/value pairs to a POT file
+> Convert your XML files with key/label pairs to a POT file.
+This will enable you to create your MO file which you can run parallel with a proces that fetches the key/value pairs and mold it into an array for your wp_localize_script action.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`